freeCodeCamp/chinese/chinese/articles/learn-to-code-book.md

 But Steve pushed back.
 He said, "I'm nothing special.
 Don't limit yourself.
 If you stick with coding, you could easily surpass me."

 I didn't for a second believe the words he said to me.
-But just the fact the he said it gave me butterflies.
+But just the fact that he said it gave me butterflies.

 Here he was: a developer who believed in me.
 He saw me – some random teacher – the very definition of a "script kiddie" – and thought I could make it.